Rajeev-J/StopSignWebService/README.md

 Problem:
-The intent is to design web services that receive road sign observation from multiple vehicles.
+The intent is to design web services that receives road sign observation from multiple vehicles.
 The web service should adhere to the following requirements:

 - Receive one road sign observation at a time and store it